Algorithmic bias: Pre-existing

 Pre-existing bias in an algorithm is a consequence of underlying social and institutional ideologies.
-Such ideas may influence or create personal biases within individual designers or programmers.
-Such prejudices can be explicit and conscious, or implicit and unconscious.
-Poorly selected input data, or simply data from a biased source, will influence the outcomes created by machines.
+Bias can be placed intentionally or accidentally.Poorly selected input data, or simply data from a biased source, will influence the outcomes created by machines.
 Encoding pre-existing bias into software can preserve social and institutional bias, and, without correction, could be replicated in all future uses of that algorithm.

 An example of this form of bias is the British Nationality Act Program, designed to automate the evaluation of new British citizens after the 1981 British Nationality Act.
 The program accurately reflected the tenets of the law, which stated that "a man is the father of only his legitimate children, whereas a woman is the mother of all her children, legitimate or not."
 In its attempt to transfer a particular logic into an algorithmic process, the BNAP inscribed the logic of the British Nationality Act into its algorithm, which would perpetuate it even if the act was eventually repealed.

 Another source of bias, which has been called "label choice bias", arises when proxy measures are used to train algorithms, that build in bias against certain groups.
 For example, a widely used algorithm predicted health care costs as a proxy for health care needs, and used predictions to allocate resources to help patients with complex health needs.
 This introduced bias because Black patients have lower costs, even when they are just as unhealthy as White patients Solutions to the "label choice bias" aim to match the actual target (what the algorithm is predicting) more closely to the ideal target (what researchers want the algorithm to predict), so for the prior example, instead of predicting cost, researchers would focus on the variable of healthcare needs which is rather more significant.
 Adjusting the target led to almost double the number of Black patients being selected for the program.

 Machine learning bias

 Machine learning bias refers to systematic and unfair disparities in the output of machine learning algorithms.
 These biases can manifest in various ways and are often a reflection of the data used to train these algorithms.
-Here are some key aspects:
+Some common types of machine learning bias include: